marcusoftnet/marcusoftnet.github.io/_posts/2008-03-05-type-typename-is-not-cls-compliant.md

-We are using dependency injection to be able to inject mocked version of classes that the class we're testing is using.... (oh, my god - requires another blog-post I think... i'll get back).
+We are using dependency injection to be able to inject mocked version of classes that the class we're testing is using.... (oh, my god - requires another blog-post I think...
+I'll get back).

 So the first thing we did was to extract interfaces for all the methods the implementation is using.
 So far so good.